-The benefits of running an eCommerce store are wide-ranging, but it is the speed at which you can adapt that is key.
+The benefits of running an eCommerce store are wide-ranging, but it’s the speed at which you can adapt that is key.

 Key Features of an eCommerce website

-Once you have decided that you are going to launch your own eCommerce website, there are a few things to look for in your choice of template.
+Once you have decided that you’re going to launch your own eCommerce website, there are a few things to look for in your choice of template.

-There is nothing worse than choosing a website template only to find out that it does not offer all the functionality that you need.
-So if you are going to go with an off-the-shelf solution, try to make sure that it offers the following:
+There’s nothing worse than choosing a website template only to find out that it doesn’t offer all the functionality that you need.
+So if you are going to go with an off-the-shelf solution, try to make sure that it offers the widest selection of features.

-- Share products with friends and family – This is where social can really work for you without actually having to do much work yourself.
-Make sure that it is easy to share your products from your site to grow awareness of your brand.
+- Share products with friends & family – Make sure it’s easy for users to share your products on social media to help grow awareness of your brand.

-- Profile your physical location – Despite this article is all about selling online, if you already have a physical store, you should profile that location on the website.
-Sounds obvious, but making it easy for local customers to drop-in and perhaps pick-up online purchases will help build brand loyalty.
+- Profile your physical location – Sounds obvious, but making it easy for local customers to drop in and perhaps pick up online purchases will help build brand loyalty.

-- Mailing list – Email is still the number one method for reaching out to your customers.
-Social media is obviously very important, but building a database of customers / potential customers and being able to send them product announcements is a cheap and effective way of generating more sales.
+- Mailing list – Email is still the number one method for reaching your online customers.
+Social media is obviously very important, but building a database of customers and being able to send them product announcements is a cheap and effective way of generating more sales.

 - Easy checkout – This is where so many purchases fail to complete, so if you can employ a checkout process that is as frictionless as possible, you will convert more sales.

-- Wish list – Not a ‘must-have’ item, but it is handy for people to be able to create lists of items that they may want to purchase in the future.
-That way a customer can just return to your website, log in and purchase directly from their Wish List rather than have to search for an item again from scratch.
+- Wish list – Not a ‘must-have’ item, but it’s handy for users to be able to create lists of items they may want to purchase later.
+Customers can return to your website anytime, log in and purchase directly from their Wish List rather than have to search for an item again from scratch.

-In this instance, you may require the assistance of a web design agency such as LWDA.
+It’s often the case that off-the-shelf systems require the addition of plugins to deliver the functionality that you desire.
+In this instance, you may need the assistance of a web design agency such as LWDA.

 The Importance of Design in an eCommerce website